Silent staff: 5 BIG reasons we need to be engaging front-line or non-desk employees

 The key to crisis communication lies in two elements; planning, and a multi-faceted approach to comms channels.
 Getting the message out over multiple channels maximizes its chance of being seen and acknowledged; the Interact Broadcast feature is designed to make this process efficient and easy.

-A message can be composed within the intranet when urgent communication is needed, with recipients defined or targeted by persona, department, location or team.
-Four different broadcast modes can be utilized to send the message out, with the reach of your broadcast measured to ensure your workers are getting the message.
+A message can be composed within the intranet when urgent communication is needed, with recipients defined or targeted by persona, department, location, or team.
+Different broadcast modes can be utilized to send the message out, with the reach of your broadcast measured to ensure your workers are getting the message.
 Most vitally for your non-desk employees, this includes a SMS; 90% of all SMS messages are read within 3 minutes, making this a highly effective and remote-worker-friendly approach.

 Get ALL your employees involved and engaged